Akshay-Dharmik7/Ecommerce_Store_Data_Report/README.md

 Use the filters to view specific time periods, regions, or product categories.

 ### 🔮 Future Enhancements:
-Integration with Machine Learning Models: To predict customer churn and recommend products.
+#### Integration with Machine Learning Models:
+To predict customer churn and recommend products.
-Automated Data Refresh: Setting up scheduled data refresh to ensure real-time analysis.
+#### Automated Data Refresh:
+Setting up scheduled data refresh to ensure real-time analysis.
+#### Additional KPIs:
-Additional KPIs: Adding more key performance indicators based on stakeholder feedback.
+Adding more key performance indicators based on stakeholder feedback.

 ## 👥 Contributors:
 #### Akshay Vijayrao Dharmik
 (Data Analyst & Developer)
-📜 License

 ## 📧 Contact
 For any inquiries, feel free to reach out at email@example.com.